John Banzhaf: Spiro Agnew

 Following publication his memoir, Go Quietly, former vice president Spiro Agnew gave a rare television interview in 1980, after which Banzhaf's students located three Maryland residents, who sought to have Agnew pay the state $268,482, in repayment for kickbacks that he was alleged to have received while in office.
 In 1981, a judge ruled that "Mr. Agnew had no lawful right to this money under any theory," and ordered restitution as $147,500 in bribes and $101,235 in interest.
 After two unsuccessful appeals by Agnew, he finally paid the sum in 1983.
 In 1989, Agnew applied unsuccessfully for this sum to be treated as tax deductible.

 Donald Trump

-In December 2020, complaints written to Georgia state authorities by Banzhaf charged that, while President of the United States, Donald J. Trump appeared to violate three Georgia penal codes during a leaked and subsequently widely publicized phone call of January 2, 2021, with Georgia Secretary of State Brad Raffensperger.
+In December 2020, complaints written to Georgia state authorities by Banzhaf charged that, while President of the United States, Donald Trump appeared to violate three Georgia penal codes during a leaked and subsequently widely publicized phone call of January 2, 2021, with Georgia Secretary of State Brad Raffensperger.
 Banzhaf cited Conspiracy to Commit Election Fraud (§ 21-2-603), Criminal Solicitation to Commit Election Fraud (§ 21-2-604), and Intentional Interference With Performance of Election Duties (§ 21-2-597) during the January 2, 2021 call; the complaints resulted in two criminal investigations by the Fulton County district attorney.